Well it's about time!

 Stop in and say hello

 Our new Fountains store will stock a more focused selection of hot-selling new and collectible vintage media on vinyl, CD, DVDs, and pop culture gift items.
 Patrons can expect to see the kind of items they’ve come to expect from All That Music & Video over the years.

 Find us at the Fountains at Farah, 8889 Gateway West Blvd., Promenade (Lower Level) Under BestBuy

-All That Music moving to The Fountains at Farah
+All That Music moved to The Fountains at Farah

-December 2, 2019 — The new year begins a new era for All That Music & Video, El Paso’s largest and longest-running independently owned music and media retailer.
-We’re moving to a new home — and splitting in two!
+The new year began a new era for All That Music & Video, El Paso’s largest and longest-running independently owned music and media retailer.
+We’ve moved to a new home — and are splitting in two!

-Phase One occurs in January 2020 when All That Music & Video, known internationally for its vast inventory of new and used vinyl LPs, opens its new location at The Fountains at Farah.
+Phase One occured in January 2020 when All That Music & Video, known internationally for its vast inventory of new and used vinyl LPs, opened its new location at The Fountains at Farah.
 The tentative opening date for the store is Friday, January 3.